juanfp900/DataVisualization/TorontoData/README.md

 # Project Description

 This project was created by parsing through a csv file and an xlsx file that contains census data from 140 Toronto Neighbourhoods.
-The CSV file contains 2015 data while the xlsx file contains 2000, 2005, 2010 data.
+The csv file contains 2015 data while the xlsx file contains 2000, 2005, 2010 data.

 # How To Run?

-Libaries used within project include, Pandas, GeoPandas, Seaborn, Numpy.
+Some of the libaries used within project include, Pandas, GeoPandas, Seaborn, NumPy.
 A full list of libraries will be included in the requirements.txt file.
 To install these packages simply type the following commad in your respective directory.

    **pip install -r requirements.txt**